Autism Assessments

 A summary letter will be sent two weeks after your assessment.

-This option is ideal for those seeking formal identification of autism and ADHD with a thorough report but who do not plan to seek ADHD medication.*
+This option is ideal for those seeking formal identification of autism and ADHD who DO NOT plan to seek ADHD medication.*

 This assessment includes a diagnostic interview, comprehensive report and formal feedback session.
 Given the additional assessment requirements, the diagnostic session for a combined autism/ADHD assessment can take up to four or even five hours (which can be divided into two sessions if needed), and the feedback session will be another 50 minutes in a separate appointment.
 Prior to meeting with me, you will be sent a range of online assessments and forms to complete that are part of the assessment process.
 These need to be returned to me at least one to two weeks before the diagnostic assessment.